 This delicious mixture of muesli is packed with flavour and essential nutrients that you can make the night before and pop in the fridge.

-Throw some oats, pumpkin seeds, chia seeds or some chopped nuts into a container.
+Throw some oats, pumpkin seeds, chia seeds or some chopped nuts into a glass jar with a lid.
 Next, pour some plant-based milk on top and try adding unsweetened yogurt and fresh fruit such as nectarines, blueberries or strawberries.

 Mix it all up and leave it in the fridge overnight.
-In the morning all that is left to do is to grab your container and hop out of the door.
+In the morning all that is left to do is to grab the jar and hop out of the door.

 Homemade Granola Bar